 Transit in the Cowichan Valley

-Riders are required to wear face coverings on board transit buses.
+It is recommended that riders wear face coverings on board transit buses.
 Additional safety measures such as cleaning and sanitizing ensure rider safety and comfort.
 For more information, please see https://bctransit.com/covid19

 Coming Soon!
 Transit Future Action Plan

-This summer we will be seeking your feedback on ways to improve the Cowichan Valley Transit system.
+This fall we will be seeking your feedback on ways to improve the Cowichan Valley Transit system.
 Please stay in touch and watch for updates on the BC Transit website and through transit web alerts.

 Cowichan Valley Regional Transit Services are offered in partnership with BC Transit, the Cowichan Valley Regional District (CVRD) and the local operating company (First Canada).

 Scheduled local transit service is available throughout the CVRD with the exception of Electoral Areas G (Saltair / Gulf Islands) and H (North Oyster / Diamond) which do not currently participate.

 handyDART service offering convenient door-to-door shared transportation in the Cowichan Valley is available for people who cannot use scheduled bus routes because of a disability.
 This service is available within 1.5 km of conventional fixed-routes in the Cowichan Valley not including the commuter.

 Registration and more information including the application form can be found at BC Transit - handyDART